 5. As part of ongoing supervision required by law, the therapist may discuss your case with their supervisor.
 However, this will always be done in a completely anonymised form.

 6. Many of the techniques and tools recommended may be considered alternative or complementary healing techniques.
 As such, they are still considered experimental by Western medicine.
-While hypnotherapy is recognised by the CNHC, tapping is recognised but not currently recommended by the NHS, despite there being a growing evidence-base for this technique.
+While hypnotherapy is recognised by the NHS and the CNHC, tapping is recognised but only recommended as a subsidiary technique in the case of adult PTSD by the NHS, despite there being a growing evidence-base for this technique.

 7. Some people find tapping alleviates trauma from the past.
 However, this can mean you are less able to summon up the memory of the trauma for legal or reporting purposes.
 Equally, not all courts will accept testimony from someone who has undergone hypnosis, even for an unrelated issue.